goodworkaround/blogscripts/Conditional Access - Named locations for Azure regions/README.md

 ## Usage

-The script requires an access token with the Graph scope 'Policy.ReadWrite.ConditionalAccess'
+The script requires an access token with the Graph scope 'Policy.ReadWrite.ConditionalAccess' and 'Policy.Read.All'

 ```PowerShell
 $AccessToken = "...." # Get from graph.microsoft.io